 Figure §§: Climate change impacts on river flow at gauge Belad Weyne under scenario conditions.
 The coloured area illustrates the range of annual changes and the lines the medium of the respective scenarios.

 The change in mean annual flow in the Shabelle River at gauge Belad Weyne is given in Figure §§ in percent and for the three SSPs.
 Each of the scenarios consists of an ensemble of 10 hydrological model runs fed by 10 downscaled and bias-adjusted GCM model outputs (see Table §§).
-While the pattern in general follows the changes visible also in the Juba basin, more pronounced is the difference between median flows at the end of the century with the high-end scenario SSP5-8-5 showing on average the highest increase in discharge.
+While the pattern in general follows the changes visible also in the Juba basin, more pronounced is the difference between median flows at the end of the century with the high-end scenario SSP5-8-5 showing on average an increase in discharge.

+Table §§: Change in annual mean flow comparing with the period 1971-2000 (Juba at gauge Luuq).